Miscegenation: Brazil

 A Redenção de Cam (Ham's Redemption), Modesto Brocos, 1895, Museu Nacional de Belas Artes.
 The painting depicts a black grandmother, mulatta mother, white father and their quadroon child, hence three generations of hypergamy through racial whitening.

+In addition to the chattel slavery of Africans that existed until the late 19th century, the Portuguese caste system codified legal, social, and economic discrimination against the non-white natives of Brazil.
+Moreover, because interracial marriage was common from the time of the first Portuguese colonizers, that social circumstance allowed social mobility for "mixed-race" people, such as the Afro-Brazilians, by way of the socio-economic phenomenon of the "mulatto escape hatch".

 In the 2022 census, 92.1 million people or 45.3% of Brazil's population identified themselves as "pardos", meaning brown or mixed race.
 According to some DNA researches, Brazilians predominantly possess some degree of mixed-race ancestry, though less than half of the country's population classified themselves as "pardos" in the census.
 Multiracial Brazilians live in all regions of Brazil, they are mainly people of mixed European, African, East Asian (mostly Japanese) and Amerindian ancestry.

-Interracial marriages constituted 22.6% of all marriages in 2000.
-15.7% of blacks, 24.4% of whites and 27.6% of Pardos (mixed-race/brown) married someone whose race was different from their own.
+Long-term statistical data in Brazil show a steady increase in exogamous unions over a fifty-year period.
+While mixed-race marriages represented only 8.2% of all marriages in 1960, they rose to 22.6% in 2000.
+At the turn of the century, 15.7% of blacks, 24.4% of whites, and 27.6% of pardos (mixed-race/brown) married someone of a different race.

+By 2010, interracial marriages accounted for 30.7% of all marriages in Brazil.
+However, significant disparities persisted, with most interracial marriages occurring between pardos (mixed-race individuals) and whites, particularly between white women and pardo men.
+According to the 2010 Census, endogamy rates remained high among whites (74.5%).
+Data from the 2022 National Household Survey indicate that the overall rate of interracial unions has remained stable at approximately 30% since 2010.
+Demographers attribute these shifting marriage patterns to broader changes in the country's ethnic composition.
+Between 2000 and 2022, the proportion of the population identifying as white declined from 53.7% to 43.5%, while the proportion identifying as pardo increased from 38.5% to 45.3%, making pardos the country's largest self-identified ethnic group.